zweief/Vuetter/README.md

 # Vuetter
-A weather app build with vue cli.
+A weather app build with VUE CLI and OpenWeatherAPI.